ThereforeGames/echoproof/README.md

 I have observed that certain tokens will cause LLMs to exhibit an "OCD-like" behavior where future messages become progressively more repetitive.
 If you are not familiar with this effect, try appending a bunch of emoji 👀😲😔 to a chatbot's reply or forcing it to write in ALL CAPS - it will become a broken record very quickly.

-This is certainly true of quantized Llama 2 models in the 7b to 30b paramater range - I'm guessing it's less prevalent in 70b models, but I don't have the hardware to test that.
+This is certainly true of quantized Llama 2 models in the 7b to 30b parameter range - I'm guessing it's less prevalent in 70b models, but I don't have the hardware to test that.

-Existing solutions to address this problem, such as `repitition_penalty`, have shown limited success.
+Existing solutions to address this problem, such as `repetition_penalty`, have shown limited success.

 This issue can derail a conversation well before the context window is exhausted, so I believe it is unrelated to another known phenomenon where a model will descend into a "word salad" state once the chat has gone on for too long.